Vegoia/vegoia.github.io/_posts/2024-10-17-Love-in-colour.md

   sidebar: left
 ---

-The collection of stories in Bolu Babalola's book "Love in Colour" published in 2020 by Headline Publishing Group are the subject of this post.
+The collection of stories in Bolu Babalola's book 'Love in Colour' published in 2020 by Headline Publishing Group are the subject of this post.

 ## The book